 Once ovulation is complete, you move into the luteal phase.
 If you have a 28-day cycle, it’s probably about day 14 of your cycle, give or take.
 Now your hormones are doing a Freaky Friday-style switcharoo: the estrogen that peaked before ovulation is dropping and your progesterone levels are rising instead.
 According to Dr. Frederick, if you have a fertilized egg, progesterone will help it implant in the lining of the uterus and develop successfully into a pregnancy.

 On the other hand, if your egg didn’t get fertilized during ovulation, your progesterone levels drop and your endometrial lining starts to shed in menstruation.
 Aunt Flo’s back in town again!

-Okay, but when can I actually make a baby?
+Okay, but when am I most fertile?